 However, several limitations must be considered.
 The majority of the respondents were educated, so the results of our study may not be generalizable to all demographics, mainly illiterate individuals.
-Self-reporting of data, like in this study, may result in reporting bias, as in hand hygiene.
-Furthermore, because a substantial majority of respondents in this study attended dental OPD for their ailment, this survey may have revealed strong disease awareness among participants.
+Selfreporting of data, like in this study, may result in reporting bias, as in hand hygiene.
+Furthermore, because a substantial majority of respondents in this study attended dental OPD for their ailment, this have revealed strong survey may disease awareness.
 Unfortunately, the research may not have accurately reflected all of the proportions of our modern society; nonetheless, it may have provided a basic summary of the behaviors that exist in the culture.
-Because of the small number of participants, further research is needed to look at other aspects of COVID-19 in Pakistan, such as the cost burden and availability of SARS-CoV-2 vaccinations among low-income populations.
+Because of the small number of participants, further research is needed to look at other aspects of COVID-19 in Pakistan, such as the cost burden and availability of SARS-CoV-2 vaccinations among lowincome populations.